Lexar NQ790 2TB M.2 SSD

 Q1T1

-HD Tune Pro Endurance test
+HD Tune Pro long-term test

-This is a long term test to make full use of the memory capacity.
-You can see when a cache is full and the writing performance decreases.
+A long-term test was performed to fully utilize the storage.
+You can see from when a possible cache is full and write performance drops.
 A test file of 400 GB was written to the medium.
-The exact cache size could not be determined, because the test file did not exhaust the cache (brought it to the limit).
-The average read speed was 5569 MB/s and the average write speed was 4860 MB/s.
+The exact cache size could not be determined because the test file did not exhaust (push to the limit) the cache.
+The test file could at least be read with an average read speed of 5,569 MB/s and written at 4,860 MB/s.

-HD Tune Endurance Test TEST: Lexar NQ790 2TB
+HD Tune endurance test TEST: Lexar NQ790 2TB

 ATTO Disk Benchmark